HypeCheck

 OxyJun

-Also known as: E-OJ-01, Oxyjun, Terminalia arjuna extract, Arjuna bark extract
+Also known as: E-OJ-01, Oxyjun, Terminalia arjuna extract

 What the Science Says

-OxyJun is a proprietary extract of Terminalia arjuna, a tree bark used in Ayurvedic medicine for centuries to support heart health.
+OxyJun is a standardized extract of Terminalia arjuna, a tree bark used for centuries in Ayurvedic medicine for heart support.
 One randomized, double-blind, placebo-controlled trial found that 400 mg daily for 8 weeks improved left ventricular ejection fraction (a measure of how well the heart pumps blood) by about 6% in healthy adults, compared to nearly no change in the placebo group.
-The same study also reported reductions in fatigue scores and a marker of heart workload, with no significant safety concerns observed.
+The same study also reported reductions in fatigue scores and a marker of heart workload called rate pressure product.

 What It Doesn't Do